mewing0328/TrivIQ/README.md

 A timed coding quiz with multiple-choice questions to test an end-user's knowledge and skills.

 ## Description
+The end-user (quiz taker) will be provided a timed quiz application that will store scores so (s)he can gauge his/her progress with peers.

 ### Usage

 ### Tasks Completed
 ```
 GIVEN I am taking a code quiz
+WHEN I click the start button
+THEN a timer starts and I am presented with a question
+WHEN I answer a question
+THEN I am presented with another question
+WHEN I answer a question incorrectly
+THEN time is subtracted from the clock
+WHEN all questions are answered or the timer reaches 0
+THEN the game is over
 WHEN the game is over
 THEN I can save my initials and my score
 ```